-Facebook is famously known for dividing opinion when it comes to using the platform from both a personal and professional perspective: what type of content should you be posting, how many audience members will it reach, is paid for advertising necessary, and is all the effort actually worth it?
+Facebook is famously known for dividing opinion when it comes to using the platform from both a personal and professional perspective.

 Over the years we’ve been following up on just how effective Facebook marketing is for construction businesses by analysing the Top UK Contractors, including the likes of Amey UK, Mitie Group and Skanska.